-Male youth spent up to three years secluded in the Bush, instructed by the elders in all the skills, social and professional deemed necessary in order to lead an adult life.
-Upon returning to the village they were expected to fulfill the traditional role orchestrated by their peers.
+Male youth spent up to three years secluded in the bush, instructed by the elders on all the skills—social and professional—deemed necessary for leading an adult life.
+Upon returning to the village, they were expected to fulfill the traditional role established by their peers.

-Girls Bush school was much shorter, held at the women’s society premises, an off boundary secluded hut located at the village eastern perimeter, a few months of seclusion in which they learned their expected role as wives, mothers, and most important interdependency, secrecy and loyalty to their gender group. adhering to their main vocation as the backbone of Baga rural society.
-Set to maintain their power as a unified coherent group – both in terms of work force and political group responsible for the village commerce and social well-being.
+The bush school for girls lasted much less time and was held on the premises of the women’s society, an off-boundary secluded hut located at the village’s eastern perimeter.
+The girls spent several months in seclusion mastering their expected role as wives and mothers, and, most importantly, cultivating interdependence, secrecy, and loyalty to their fellow women.
+In this way, they came to serve as the backbone of Baga rural society and to maintain their power over village commerce and social well-being as a unified, coherent labor force and political group, responsible for the village commerce and social well-being.

-The various women’s secret societies have maintained their power and secrets throughout the 20th century withstanding the onslaught of Sekou toure’s Marxist Regime, succumbing only at the break of the 21th century, with the collapse of subsistence farming to the mass Chinese rice imports starting with the opening of Guinea to the global international trade.
+The various women’s secret societies maintained their power and secrecy throughout the twentieth century, notwithstanding the onslaught of Sekou Touré’s Marxist regime.
+They ceased to operate only at the dawn of the twenty-first century, when the collapse of subsistence farming and the rise of mass Chinese rice imports opened Guinea to global international trade.